-Late submissions of assignments and presentations will not be accepted.
-Documented emergencies or medical situations may be the only reasons for missing an assignment submission deadline or quiz without giving the Instructor advance notice in writing.
+At the sole discretion of the Instructor, late work may not be accepted, or be penalized according to the course's late policy.
+Any assignment turned in past the due date may lose up to 10% of the total point value of the assignment for each class day it is late.
+Documented emergencies or medical situations may be the only reasons for missing an assignment submission deadline or quiz without giving the instructor advance notice in writing.